 – Westside –

 Once named “America’s Coolest Street”, Abbot Kinney pretty much still lives up to that title.
 Venice Beach is arguably LA’s most obsessed about neighborhood.
 It’s gritty yet glam all at once and covered in sunshine and sand to boot.
-Abbot Kinney is a street home to some of LA’s best boutiques, best restaurants, and its locale offers a stunning backdrop and idealistic “California” vibe.
-This is a place just as much for tourists as it is for locals, if you want to experience LA in the wild, this is a good place to get a lot done in one place.
+Abbot Kinney is a street home to some of LA’s best boutiques, best restaurants.
+And its locale offers a stunning backdrop and idealistic “California” vibe.
+This is a place just as much for tourists as it is for locals.
+So if you want to experience LA in the wild, this is a good place to get a lot done in one place.

 Not what I’d consider to be our “best” museum but definitely LA’s prettiest from the inside out!
 That goes for both the Getty Center and the Getty Villa in Malibu.
 You can (and should) hit both museums on the same day, and the icing on the cake?
 Admission to both is FREE.
 Reserve your tickets ahead of time though to secure your entry.

 There’s so many to choose from… and really, it’s hard to go wrong!
 I have always loved going to Manhattan Beach and Marina Del Rey for parking and proximity to other activities.
 But the beaches in Malibu – like El Matador and Paradise Cove – are the truly “dreamy” spots.

 LACMA is LA’s pride and joy when it comes to serious museum art and artifacts.
 It’s actually the largest art museum in the Western United States, so if it’s a big deal, it’s at LACMA.
 Once you’re done perusing the galleries, be sure to snap a photo in front of Urban Light – one of LA’s most beloved installations and favorite photo opportunities amongst many.
 Myself included.